Oriented Borel-Moore homologies of toric varieties: Background

 \subsection{Linear and $G$-linear varieties}

 In the paper \cite{Tot} it was shown that the Chow groups satisfy the Künneth formula for products of arbitrary variety and a \emph{linear scheme}.
-Unfortunately the proof made use of higher Chow groups, and therefore it cannot be generalized to, say, algebraic cobordism.
-However, it gives a neat argument for surjectivity of the Künneth morphism for arbitrary $B_*$ when taking a product with a \emph{linear variety}, which is a slight generalization of a linear scheme.
-As we are going to need this result later, we record its proof.
+Unfortunately the proof made use of higher Chow groups, and therefore it cannot be generalized to, say, algebraic bordism.
+However, part of the argument can be salvaged, and the purpose of this section is to record this.
+First, however, we need a definition.

-A \emph{linear variety} is a variety obtained by the following inductive procedure. \begin{enumerate} \item An affine space $\A^n$ (a $G$-representation) is linear.
+\begin{defn} Let $G$ be a linear algebraic group.
+A \emph{$G$-linear variety} is a $G$-variety obtained by the following inductive procedure. \begin{enumerate} \item A $G$-representation (thought as a variety) is $G$-linear.